ericl816/ericl816/README.md

 ### Hi there 👋, thanks for visiting!
-- 🤝 My name is **Eric** and I am a sophomore studying Computer Science at the University of Waterloo.
+- 🤝 My name is **Eric** and I am a sophomore/junior studying Computer Science at the University of Waterloo.
 - ✨ I’m interested in Distributed Systems, Big Data, Full-Stack, Business/Finance, Big-Tech, and Start-Ups
 - 💻 I'm looking for Fall 2021 and 2022 internships.
 If you are hiring, feel free to reach out!